 The objective is to increase participants’ knowledge and skills in assessing and managing patients with acute and/or chronic pain conditions.

 Registration includes morning tea, lunch and afternoon tea.
-Welcome drinks will also be provided at the end of the first day.
+A welcome afternoon tea will also be provided at the end of the first day.